Afghan Civil War (1992–1996): April–May

+Suffering heavy casualties trying to take Kabul in April 1992, Hezb-e Islami Gulbuddin forces deserted their positions and fled to the outskirts of Kabul in the direction of Logar province.

-The Hezb-e Islami Gulbuddin had been driven out of Kabul, but were still within artillery range.
+Though Hezb-e Islami Gulbuddin had been driven out of Kabul, but were still within artillery range.
 In May 1992 Hekmatyar started a bombardment campaign against the capital, firing thousands of rockets supplied by Pakistan.
 In addition to the bombardment campaign, Hekmatyar's forces had overrun Pul-e-Charkhi prison while still in the centre of Kabul, and had set free all the inmates, including many criminals, who were able to take arms and commit gruesome crimes against the population.
 With a government structure yet to be established, chaos broke out in Kabul.